-This is the fourth deep dive in our series on the five challenges transmission system operators (TSO) will face in 2022 and beyond.
+This is the fourth deep dive in our series on the five challenges transmission system operators (TSO) will face today and in the future.
 If you’re new to the series, read our overview of each of the challenges and catch up on TSOs' first three challenges: intermittency and congestion, weakening grid stability, and reduced visibility of grid assets.

 Throughout this series, we’ve underscored the pace and shape of change facing electricity grids globally as they work to integrate renewables.
 While this comes with increasing costs for TSOs, pressure is mounting for them to invest wisely and keep the cost of building and operating new transmission infrastructure as low as possible.
 For our fourth installment in the series, we look at the challenges posed to TSOs by increasingly tight capital restrictions and how new technologies like storage-as-a-transmission-asset (SATA) can address them.

 TSOs Double Bind: More Spending with Less Money